Free excavator 250-hour service procedure

 Preview the template

-What is an excavator 250-hour service?
+What is a excavator 250-hour service procedure?

 A 250-hour service is the first tier of scheduled preventive maintenance for a tracked hydraulic excavator.
 It is performed every 250 engine hours (or approximately every 4-6 weeks of full-time operation) and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel system maintenance, hydraulic system checks, track tension adjustment, greasing all pivot points and bearings, electrical system checks and safety device testing.
 Unlike a daily pre-start check (which confirms the machine is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, adjusting components and measuring wear.
 It is typically performed by a qualified mechanic or fitter, not the operator.